 Costs of Buying a Car

 So, you want to purchase your first car.
 Where do you start?
 Many people find the car they want and figure out the rest as they go.
 But is that really the best way to go about it?
-Lost in that scenario is the research and planning that should go into any major purchase, particularly a car.
+Lost in that scenario is the research and planning that should go into any major purchase, especially a car!

 To help you in your preparation, we have outlined six major expenses that occur in the car buying (and owning) process.
-Some are obvious, whereas others you may not have considered.
+Some are obvious, whereas others you may not have thought about.
 Taking all of these into consideration will save you time, money, and stress in the long run!

 1. The Actual Price of the Car